mrmattson/next/index.md

       }
     }
   </script>
 </todo>
 ```

-A custom element glues relevant HTML and JavaScript together forming a reusable component.
+A custom element glues relevant HTML and javascript together forming a reusable component.
 Think React + Polymer but with enjoyable syntax and a small learning curve.

 #### Human-readable